greencardigan/TC4-shield/arduinosoftware/sketches/aBourbon/README.txt

 This programs outputs a series of records on the serial port:

-  timestamp, temp. channel 1, rise rate channel 1, temp.
+  timestamp, ambient, temp. channel 1, rise rate channel 1, temp.
 1, rise 1

 This is the arduino half of the application.